JohanVanslembrouck/corolib/studies/initial_suspend/README.md

 illustrates the control flow at the initial suspend point.

-std::suspend_never::await_ready() unconditionally returns true, so the next function that is called is unconditionally returns true, so the next function that is called is std::suspend_never::await_resume().
+std::suspend_never::await_ready() unconditionally returns true, so the next function that is called is std::suspend_never::await_resume().
 Then the coroutine starts executing the code in its body.

-In an eager start coroutine, function await_suspend() is not called at the initial suspend point and the coroutine immediately enters its user-authored body.
+In an eager-start coroutine, function await_suspend() is not called at the initial suspend point and the coroutine immediately enters its user-authored body.

 ## Task types